Crossings of the Houston & Texas Central, the Missouri - Kansas - Texas, the St. Louis Southwestern, and the International & Great Northern railroads

 blocks of Katy stock available for private sale.
 Undeterred, Gould found

 another way.
-Author Wayne Cline in his 2015 book The
+Author Wayne Cline in his 2015 book about the I&GN, The

 the Katy began on October 22, 1873 when...

 Though it took six years, Gould gained control of the Katy and began using the H&TC connection at Denison to send commodities sourced by his Midwest railroads to Houston and Galveston.
-With little stock ownership, Gould could best reap the benefits of the Katy's profitability by leasing it to a railroad he controlled, the Missouri Pacific (MP) Railroad, in which he had a large ownership position.
-This occurred in December, 1880 and Gould proceeded to execute a track expansion deep into Texas, focusing on Fort Worth as the first stop south of Denison.
+With little stock ownership, Gould could best reap the benefits of the Katy's profitability by leasing it to a St. Louis-based railroad he controlled, the Missouri Pacific (MP) Railroad, in which he had procured a significant ownership position in 1879.
+The Katy's lease to MP was executed in December, 1880 and Gould proceeded with a track expansion deep into Texas, focusing on Fort Worth as the first stop south of Denison.
 As a result of lease accounting and operating policies tilted heavily toward MP, its stockholders (particularly Gould) would enjoy the profits of the combined enterprise while Katy stockholders would see their company simply remain afloat -- not losing money but not profitable.

 not comply with state law requiring railroads owning lines in Texas to

 be headquartered in state.
-Gould finessed this problem by assigning the
+Gould finessed this problem by giving the

 ![]() |